-A work of monumental scale with a magnificent finale, Vienna Waltzes is set in moonlit Austrian forests and the regal ballrooms of Vienna.
+A work of monumental scale with a magnificent finale, the five-part Vienna Waltzes is set in moonlit Austrian forests and the regal ballrooms of Vienna.

-The ballet — Balanchine’s homage to the pleasures and delights of an age that epitomized imperial grandeur — transforms from sylvan forest glen to sassy dance hall to glittering society café to, at last, a majestic mirrored ballroom through Rouben Ter-Arutunian’s evolving scenery.
-The music selected for each section of the ballet is associated with the transformation of the waltz across society and over the years.
-The many elaborate costumes are the last that Karinska created for New York City Ballet.
+The waltz, which became popular in the late 1700s, was a dance form Balanchine revisited and explored often over his career, but never on as grand a scale as he did for the 1977 Vienna Waltzes.
+Through Rouben Ter-Arutunian’s evolving scenery, the ballet—Balanchine’s homage to an age of imperial grandeur—transforms from a sylvan forest glen to a dance hall to a glittering society café to, at last, a majestic mirrored ballroom.
+The music for each section of the ballet is associated with the gradual transformation of the waltz across society.
+The many elaborate costumes are the last that Barbara Karinska, NYCB’s principal costume-maker for many years and Balanchine’s longtime collaborator, created for New York City Ballet.

 VIEW A SLIDESHOW OF IMAGES FROM VIENNA WALTZES >